Top 20 GA4 Metrics for Blog Owners

 A higher engagement rate suggests that your content resonates well with your audience.

-See also Unraveling the Power of Product Tools: Google Analytics vs. Kissmetrics
+See also The Power of Product Analytics

 6. Average Engagement Time